-The popular theory is that the nickname for the The Academy Award of Merit—as the statuette is actually named—was coined by Academy Award librarian and future Director of the Academy of Motion Picture Arts and Sciences Margaret Herrick.
-The story goes that when she first saw the statue in 1931, she said that it looked like her Uncle Oscar.
-According to Emanuel Levy, author of All about Oscar: The History and Politics of the Academy Awards, columnist Sidney Skolsky was there when she said this and would later write that “Employees have affectionately dubbed their famous statuette ‘Oscar.’”
+The popular theory is that the nickname for the Academy Award of Merit (as the statuette is officially known) was coined by Academy Award librarian and future Director of the Academy of Motion Picture Arts and Sciences Margaret Herrick.
+The story goes that when Herrick first saw the statue in 1931, she said that it looked like her Uncle Oscar.
+According to Emanuel Levy, author of All About Oscar: The History and Politics of the Academy Awards, columnist Sidney Skolsky was there when Herrick said this and would later write that, “Employees have affectionately dubbed their famous statuette ‘Oscar.’”

-Perhaps Margaret Herrick really did for some odd reason think the statuette resembled her uncle.
+Perhaps Herrick really did think the statuette resembled her uncle.
 Or maybe Skolsky really did come up with the moniker (whether he did or not, he certainly helped popularize it).
-In the end, nobody really knows why the Academy Award statuette is called an “Oscar."
+In the end, nobody really knows why the Academy Award statuette is called an Oscar.

 The idea for the design of the Academy Award statuette was thought up by MGM director Cedric Gibbons.
 His idea was to have a knight gripping a sword while standing on a film reel.
 Sculptor George Stanley was then hired to create the actual statuette based on this design idea.
-The first Academy Award’s ceremony was held on May 16, 1929 in the Blossom Room of the Roosevelt Hotel in Hollywood.
-The nickname “Oscar” wasn’t officially adopted for the statuette by the Academy until 1939.
+The first Academy Awards ceremony was held on May 16, 1929 in the Blossom Room of Hollywood's Roosevelt Hotel.
+The nickname Oscar wasn’t officially adopted for the statuette by the Academy until 1939.

 Incidentally, the Academy states that the five spokes on the film reel the knight is standing on signify the original five branches of the Academy: writers, directors, actors, producers, and technicians.